krockway/School_District_Analysis/README.md

 Analysis of standardized tests

 ## Project Overview
-Explain the purpose of this analysis.
+The purpose of this analysis is to provide high level statistics for the school board to review.
+They'll be able to see at a glance different slices of average math and reading scores, percentage of students passing math or reading, the overall percentage of students who pass both, as well as type of school, number of students and annual budget.
+The school board will be able to review these statistics at the district level, the individual school level, the grade level, the type of school level, the size level and the budget per student level.
+They'll also be able to see the best and worst performing schools.
+Combining all of this information, the school board will be able to make decisions around district spending and areas of emphasis.

 ## Results:
 For all analysis, the amount of change was minimal.
 Only after extending the decimal point, was one able to find differences.
+Keeping the desired formatting in place, one would not have detected a difference in these charts, therefore I have removed formatting in the below images to highlight the minimal differences.

 * How is the district summary affected?
     * District Summary Original: